hosein-fanai/Pits-and-Orbs/readme.md

 # Pits and Orbs Environment as a Multi-Agent System
 ## Description
 A simple game written from scratch in Python having two modes: Terminal Printing and PyGame Window Rendering.
-To switch between these modes simply change this argument as follows: ```pygame_mode=True``` to have a nice PyGame window enabling you to play the game manually; this argument can be changed from ```game.pits_and_orbs.PitsAndOrbs``` constructor ```pygame_mode``` argument.
+To switch between these modes simply change the following argument: ```pygame_mode=True``` to have a nice PyGame window enabling you to play the game manually; this argument can be changed from ```game.pits_and_orbs.PitsAndOrbs``` initializer ```pygame_mode``` argument.
 Or, ```render_mode="human"``` argument from ```environment.pits_and_orbs_env.PitsAndOrbsEnv``` and ```utils.make_env``` function.

 The ```game``` directory contains files and codes only for game object and is not suitable for RL projects.
-On the contrary, ```environment``` directory contains gym environment version of the game which has certain properties to used for Reinforcement Learning algorithms.
-You can install the game with the installer located in the ```dist``` directory.
+On the contrary, ```environment``` directory contains gym environment version of the game which has certain properties to be used for Reinforcement Learning algorithms.
+You can install the game on windows with the installer located in the ```dist``` directory.

 The goal of the game is for the player to move the orbs to the pits in order to fill them all; that's just it.
+Be aware that the game is a non-deterministic environment since there is 10 percent chance of a random, not filling orb is thrown to a random direction into an empty cell after the player fills a pit with an orb.
 The game's properties can be set to values other than their default to have a distinct game.
-For example, the size of the game (its grid shape), the number of orbs (```orbs_num```), the number of pits (```pits_num```), and, even, the number of players (```player_num```) can be changed by the game's constructors.
-The ```player_num>1``` means the game will be a multi-agent system that the agents will try to cooperate whit eachother to fill the pits.
+For example, the size of the game (its grid shape), the number of orbs (```orb_num```), the number of pits (```pit_num```), the number of teams (```team_num```) to devide the players, and, even, the number of players (```player_num```) can be changed by the game's initializer.
+The ```player_num > 1``` means the game will be a multi-agent system that the agents will try to cooperate with eachother to fill the pits, or they will be competing with eachother if the ```team_num > 1``` is true.
+Note that when there are more than one player in a team, it means that the players in a team need to cooperate while competing against other team(s).
 The only thing that makes the environment a bit hard to solve is the limited number of movements that each player can take; the default value of ```max_movements``` is 30.
-In this environment movements is counted only through actual position changes for a player, but not the direction changes, picking orb up, or putting orb down since these are called steps in RL.
+In this environment movements is counted only through actual position changes for a player, but not the direction changes, picking orb up, putting orb down, or throwing orb away since these are called steps in RL.

 The challenging part of training an agent is that this environment is partially observable which means that the agent only has access to its eight neighbors, but not the whole state board (a 2D array).
-A memory is implemented to appease this matter.
-The memory tries to update each new cells that the agent sees (it sees them because they're its neighbors).
-That being said, the argument ```return_obs_type``` (for the game's constructor, environment's constructor, or utils.make_env function) can take three inputs to change the output (the observation): ```"partial obs"```, ```"full state"```, or ```"neighbors"```.
+A memory is implemented to appease this matter (```game.memory.Memory```).
+The memory tries to update each new cells that the agent sees (it sees them because they're its neighbors), and this memory is unique for each team.
+That being said, the argument ```return_obs_type``` (for the game's initializer, environment's initializer, or utils.make_env function) can take three inputs to change the output (the observation): ```"partial obs"```, ```"full state"```, or ```"neighbors"```.
 The first one makes the game or environment return the memory of the agent(s) from ```reset``` or ```step``` functions.
 The second one makes them to return the entire table (array) of the game.
 The third one makes them to return only the 8 neighbors of the player.

-The environment only allows players (or agents) to take 4 types of actions: ```Turn Right - Move Forward - Pick Orb Up - Put Orb Down```.
+The environment only allows players (or agents) to take 5 types of actions: ```Turn Right - Move Forward - Pick Orb Up - Put Orb Down - Throw Orb Away```; the last action is only available when ```team_num > 1``` since it makes the environemtn competitive.
 It is obvious that ```Move Forward``` action means the player moves to the next cell in the direction that it is in without crossing the boundaries.
+The action ```Throw Orb Away``` means the player to throw an orb out of a pit.
 Different values for the actions are:
 | Action | Value |
 | :--- | :---: |